aroraakshit/thecuriousperspective/_posts/2023-03-23-pytorch-traced-models.md

 ### Tracing
 - Takes an existing eager model with the provided example input.
 Tracer runs the function, recording the tensor ops performed.
 We turn the recording into a torchscript module.
+- When using `torch.jit.trace` you’ll provide your model and sample input as arguments.
+The input will be fed through the model as in regular inference and the executed operations will be traced and recorded into TorchScript.
+Logical structure will be frozen into the path taken during this sample execution. -- Paul's blog
 - PRO: can reuse existing eager model code
 - CON: control-flow and data structures are ignored.